SNYO SPOTLIGHT – LIN JUAN

 29 October 2021

-John Fung (SNYO Oboist) interviews Lin Juan (SNYO Associate Conductor and SNYO alumnus) about his hobbies, orchestra stories and more!
+John Fung (SNYO Oboist) interviews Lin Juan (SNYO Associate Conductor from 2016 to 2021, and SNYO alumnus) about his hobbies, orchestra stories and more!

 John Fung (JF): Your favourite pastime?

 Lin Juan (LJ): Cycling and going down YouTube rabbit holes.
 Right now it’s this British comedian called Stewart Lee.

 LJ: I don’t have one, but I think what’s happening right now is scary.
 Especially for young people, missing all these educational and travel opportunities that they would have had if not for the COVID situation.

 LJ: There’s a few.
 But I think getting the phone call that I got the position of Associate Conductor at SNYO was one of them.
 I didn’t expect to get it, it was a big surprise.